aurelienpierreeng/.github/profile/README.md

 ## What ?

 The best solutions are the simplest, the best tools are the simplest, the best life is the simplest.
-If simple tools can't accomodate your workflow, your workflow is to probably to blame.
+If simple tools can't accomodate your workflow, your workflow is probably to blame, not the tools.

 Technology that escapes our understanding is technology that controls us ; this is unacceptable.
 Thus programming **is** political.